Latest Panthers News September 2025

 - Punter Sam Martin

-Carolina has moved on from kicker Eddy Pineiro, bringing in Matthew Wright and Ryan Fitzgerald.
-Wright missed only one field goal last season with the Steelers.
+Carolina has moved on from kicker Eddy Pineiro, bringing in Ryan Fitzgerald.
 Fitzgerald didn't miss a kick last season at Florida State, converting all 13 field goal attempts and 14 extra points.

 The Panthers also parted ways with punter Johnny Hekker but signed former Bills’ punter Sam Martin.
 Martin averaged 46.7 yards per punt last year.